Vocational Enrichment Programme: Transformational Meditation as Lifestyle Medicine

 The BIYOME Difference

-Selection of three (3) speciality intensive training elective for continued professional development.
-This includes the following one (3) 33-hour intensive retreats offered for 2020 course intakes (some course topics yet to be confirmed and may be subject to change):
+Selection of three (3) speciality intensive training electives for continued professional development from the following 33-hour intensive retreats offered for 2020 course intakes (some course topics yet to be confirmed and may be subject to change):

 - CPD1 Meditation and Mind Body Medicine Teacher Training (January 2-5, 2020)